 With 12 finalists up for this year’s Volunteer of the Year Award, Nolan was amongst a passionate group of volunteers from the USA, Canada and New Zealand, ranging in age from 18 to 47.
 These volunteers have demonstrated exemplary commitment to supporting community projects within their local communities, or while volunteering overseas.
-To learn more about the work of our finalists, view their profiles here.

 After receiving 2,507 votes over a two week period, Nolan has been awarded with the opportunity to contribute to an IVHQ project for two weeks.
 Having volunteered with IVHQ in Kenya in 2012, Nolan is inspired to return to Africa and share his passion for teaching English by volunteering within one of the communities which IVHQ supports.
 Thanks to the support of STA Travel and World Nomads, Nolan has been awarded with a $1,500 travel voucher to support the cost of his flights and a travel insurance package.